nakulrathore97/medical_records_system/README.md

 The system is implemented in the form of web application.
 It was developed using Python and [Flask](http://flask.pocoo.org/)

-The system automatically updates critical status based on factors such as haemoglobin.
+The system automatically updates critical status based on factors such as Haemoglobin.

 ## Getting Started